IntroSDE/introsde/lab02/README.md

     * The other important parameters are *targetNamespace* and *schemaNamespace*, which later has to be reused in the ant build file (we will get there).
     * What receivers will be used to process incoming messages (the standard axis2 receivers org.apache.axis2.rpc.receivers).

-* Now, you need a build.xml file to get this thing done:
+* To create the service and make it available, we need to do two things:
+    * Create a WSDL (Web Service Description Language) file that describes the SOAP (Simple Object Access Protocol) endpoint.
+    * Package all the necessary classes in a convenient way, so that it can be deployed in Axis2.
+    * We achieve this by using an ANT script.
-    * **build.xml**: ant build file with the following three axis2 targets:
+* Open the build.xml and explore it.
+It includes the following axis2 targets:
     * *generate.wsdl*: This target generates the StockQuoteService.wsdl file in the build folder, using the java2wsdl command.
 Make sure that *targetNamespace* and *schemaTargetNamespace* is same as in service.xml file.
+See how we first define the command called java2wsdl, implemented by the class org.apache.ws.java2wsdl.Java2WSDLTask.
+This class is in the axis2 classpath.
     * *generate.service*: This target generates the axis2 archive (which is nothing but a jar actually) in the build folder under the name *StockQuoteService.aar*, which includes the *services.xml* and the compiled classes.
 You can use this  *.aar file to deploy the service through axis2 webapp.
+The same target is followed by a simple copy of the package (StockQuoteService.aar) to the folder AXIS2_HOME/repository/services (if you use Axis2 standalone) or to the AXIS2_HOME_TOMCAT/WEB-INF/services, in our case.
+This is the deployment.
+We can also do this manually if we wish.
     * *generate.client*: This target generates the client side classes.
 Make sure you run this after executing generate.wsdl so the MyService.wsdl file is present in the build folder.

 **Observation:** in the build.xml, replace the properties AXIS2_HOME and AXIS2_TOMCAT_HOME to make it point to your local installations.
 If you are didn't download the binary version of axis2, remove all the references to AXIS2_HOME.